AnimeThemes/animethemes-webm-verifier/.github/CONTRIBUTING.md

 Follow the [Installation Guide](/AnimeThemes/animethemes-webm-verifier/blob/main/README.md#install) to ensure a functional local instance of the AnimeThemes WebM Verifier forked from this repository.

-Enable the forked repository in [StyleCI](https://styleci.io/) so that code styling guidelines are followed.
-At the time of writing, analysis is run on push and merge.

 Set this repository as upstream to the forked repository.

 `git remote add upstream https://github.com/AnimeThemes/animethemes-webm-verifier.git`